kiki-maulana/ptplanner/README.md

 - OSM map
 - GTFS data

+1. Make sure to build the graph using otp_graph_build.sh
+2. Run the service using otp_server.sh

 ## 📢 Attribution & Credits

 This tool was built and maintained by **Kiki Adhinugraha**